newrelic/open-source-tools/nerdpacks/oss-template/README.md

 # nr1-template-nerdpack

 > This template includes advice on how to craft a great README for your app.
 This template is just a starting point: feel free to change or add sections to suit your project.
-Avoid editing the "Open Source License," "Support," "Community," "Issues / Enhancement Requests," and "Contributing" sections.
+Don't change the "Open Source License," "Support," "Community," "Issues / Enhancement Requests," and "Contributing" sections, though.
 This text is standard across all projects, and the only change you should make in these sections is to the Explorer's Hub URL and the Contributing email alias.
 >
 > If you need advice creating your README, ping @hero in the [#documentation](https://newrelic.slack.com/messages/documentation) channel or contact the Open Source Office.
 >